Chennai Lighthouse: History

 In 1886, during the reconstruction of the Madras Port after a cyclone, the port officer wrote to the Madras government alerting them of a possible threat to vessel traffic in the region from a Tripasore reef spotted around 40 miles south of Madras near Seven Pagodas (now known as Mamallapuram).
 The port officer then recommended that a lighthouse be installed to alert ships about the impending danger.
 Responding to this, the government shifted this lighthouse equipment with lantern onto the dome of the new High Court building.
 This became the third lighthouse of Chennai and was functioning from the tallest dome of the Madras High Court.
-It started functioning on 1 June 1894, with argand lamps and reflectors manufactured by Chance Bros, Birmingham which had originally been installed in the 160-ft-tall lighthouse tower.
+It started functioning on 1 June 1894, with argand lamps and reflectors manufactured by Chance Brothers, Birmingham which had originally been installed in the 160-ft-tall lighthouse tower.
 This lighthouse later became crucial for the development of the Madras port.

 The lighthouse used kerosene to produce light with an intensity equivalent to that emitted by about 18,000 candles.
 This remained one of the primary reasons for attracting the attention of the German warship SMS Emden during World War I. The lighthouse was the main target of the attack in which the High Court campus was bombed on 22 September 1914.
 The attack became part of the local folklore.
 A ballad in Tamil, published by Vijayapuram Sabhapati Pillai in 1914, goes: